eyh3/project-management-github-activity/README.md

 ## Put your items here
 ### Things you understand so far
-1. What does docker even do
-2. Linux terminal
-3. Why do we use pycharm over vscode
-4. What is watchtower
-5. Can I write my own python code?
-6. How to read error messages

-### Things you don't understand about what we are doing / web development.
 1. Working on separate branches
 2. Merge conflict
 3. Terminal github syntax